-1. Coolant/Antifreeze - This is the stuff that makes it all work.
-For normal climates, it's a 50:50 mix of distilled water and coolant.
+1. Coolant/Antifreeze – This is the stuff that makes it all work.
+For normal climates, it’s a 50:50 mix of distilled water and coolant.
 The coolant is usually made from methanol or ethylene glycol.
-It increases the boiling point and lowers the freezing point of the water, making it a much more effective at dissipating heat.
+It increases the boiling point and lowers the freezing point of the water in the mix, making it a much more effective at dissipating heat.

-2. Waterpump - This is probably one of the most important parts of the system.
-It's job is to pump the coolant around the engine, and it is usually driven by a serpentine belt that is run by the engine itself.
+2. Water pump – This is one of the most important parts of the coolant system.
+The role of the water pump is to pump the coolant around the engine, and it is driven by a serpentine belt that is run by the turning of the engine crankshaft.

-3. Radiator - The radiator is normally located at the front of the engine where it is exposed to the cool air flow generated by the forward motion of the car.
-It's job is to cool the fluid as it is pumped through it.
+3. Radiator – The radiator is located at the front of the engine where it is exposed to the cool air flow that comes in through the front grille of the car.
+The radiator helps to cool the coolant as it is pumped through it.

 4. Coolant Expansion Bottle – This acts as an overflow and top up point for the coolant.
 It will have a minimum and maximum marking on it so you can easily tell if the coolant level is correct.
 A word or warning, don’t ever unscrew the cap from the lid while the engine is hot or you are likely to receive a nasty scald.